curipha/uilint/README.md

 Installation
 -----------------
-1. Download this repository to local computer
+1. Download this repository to your computer
 2. Run `make mo`
-3. That's all

 Step 2 was failed (or simply forgot to do) if you see the following message.
-Please check `gettext` package is installed to your computer and re-run `make mo`.
+Please make sure `gettext` package is installed to your computer and re-run `make mo`.

 ```
 FileNotFoundError: [Errno 2] No translation file found for domain: 'messages'